adfresca/sdk-ios/README.md

 To implement codes, we use the two codes noted below:

 - checkRewardItems method: This method is to check if any item is available to receive.
 We recommend to put this code when the app becomes active.
-- AFRewardItemDelegate implementation: When there is a reward available for a user, itemRewarded event is automatically called with AFRewardItem object from our SDK.
+- AFRewardItemDelegate implementation: When there is a reward available for the user, itemRewarded event is automatically called with AFRewardItem object from our SDK.
 You can give an item to the user with AFRewardItem object.

 ```objective-c
 // AppDelegate.h